lingtalfi/TheBar/discussions/secure-file-upload.md

 ==============

-1. Upload all the user files outside the web root directory.
+1. Upload all the user files outside the web root directory, and serve them using a virtual controller that uses file_get_contents (i.e. not include), so that the php code in it is never executed.

 -------

 In a light app, I'll suggest this: